 - Establish and oversee the powers and function of Board committees such as the Finance & Executive Committee, the Projects Control Group, and the Board Nominations Committee;

 The Board meets approximately eight times per year for standard Board Meetings and each of these meetings is usually preceded about two weeks earlier by a meeting of the Finance & Executive Committee.
-The Board also holds at least two Board Conference Mornings each year to focus on more strategic or complex issues.
+The Board also holds at least one Board Conference each year to focus on more strategic or complex issues.

 In May each year the Board holds an Annual General Meeting at which it reports on its operations for the previous year, including its audited annual financial accounts.

 The current Chair of the Board is Dr Vanessa Gabriel.
 She is a paediatrician and current school parent with children at both Penbank and Woodleigh Campuses.
 Any members of the School community wishing to contact her about matters to do with policy, strategic directions, or other appropriate governance matters may do so via email: firstname.lastname@example.org